hning86/azuremlps/README.md

 ```
 # Find the Experiment named "xyz"
 $exp = Get-AmlExperiment | where Description -eq 'xyz'
+# Make a copy of that Experiment in the current Workspace
+Copy-AmlExperiment -ExperimentId $exp.ExperimentId -NewExperimentName 'xyz_Copy'
-# Copy that Experiment from current Workspace to another Workspace
+# Copy that Experiment from current Workspace to another Workspace within the same region
 Copy-AmlExperiment -ExperimentId $exp.ExperimentId -DestinationWorkspaceId '<ws_id>' -DestinationWorkspaceAuthorizationToken '<auth_token>'
+# Copy that Experiment from current Workspace to another Workspace in a different region (such as Southeast Asia)
+Copy-AmlExperiment -ExperimentId $exp.ExperimentId -DestinationWorkspaceId '<ws_id>' -DestinationWorkspaceAuthorizationToken '<auth_token>' -DestinationLocation 'Southeast Asia'
 ```
-Please note that the current Workspace and the destination Workspace must be in the same region.
-Cross-region copy is currently not supported.

 This commandlet leverages the config.json file.